Catalan Christmas traditions are a blend of the strange and the delightful, with a heavy dose of fun.

 The Missa del Gall, literally translated as Rooster’s Mass, is the Catholic mass celebrated at midnight on Christmas Day.
 That’s it.
 Just a mass that happens after people pigged out on all the delicious food of Christmas Eve’s dinner.

-Eating twelve grapes in New Year’s Eve
+Eating twelve grapes on New Year’s Eve

 Just before midnight, the bells ring out four times in quick succession.
 You wouldn’t be the first to start cramming the grapes in your mouth, but patience!
 You have to ignore those four chimes.
 After a slight pause, a series of 12 chimes begin, one for each month of the year.

-What’s the secret to finishing the grapes, then?
 Some have the trick of shoving all of the grapes in their mouth at once.
 Worries about swallowing them later.
 You might imagine that such a strategy is easier to plan than to execute.
-Others say the trick is to not chew, just take a solid bite and then swallow, pips and all.
-Then, there are those people who painstakingly remove the seeds beforehand or buy the small cans of 12 seedless peeled grapes sold in supermarkets.
+Others say the trick is not to chew; just take a solid bite and then swallow, take pips, and all.
+Then, there are those people (we included) who painstakingly remove the seeds beforehand or buy small cans of 12 seedless peeled grapes.
 It all comes down to the level of challenge you’re after!

 Reis d’Orient (the Three Kings)

-On the evening of the 5th of January, a parade takes place in every Catalan city and village.
-You’ll see the mineworkers who make carbon for those who haven’t behaved well enough, the helpers who collect the letters the kids have written to the Kings, and the Three Kings themselves!
+To celebrate it, we throw a big parade on the evening of Jan 5 in every Catalan city and village.
+You’ll see the mineworkers who make carbon for those who haven’t behaved well enough, the helpers who collect the letters the kids have written to the Kings, and the Three Kings themselves.
 Melcior (white beard), Gaspar (brown beard) and Baltasar (no beard and dark skin) are ready for a tough night of non-stop deliveries.
-During the parades, the different characters throw sweets at the people watching and greeting them.
-Don’t forget to bring a bag to collect them if you go to see a parade.
-And careful with your head; you don’t want to end up with a contusion caused by candy!

 Tortell de Reis

-So far, so good.
-Nothing weird, no poo involved!
-What’s strange about this cake, then?
-Hidden somewhere inside the cake, there’s a broad bean and a small figurine of a king.
-Hey, it’s forbidden to look inside the cake before eating it!
-No cheating, please.
 While eating it, someone will be fortunate enough to find the king.
 Someone else, though, will have the miserable luck of finding the broad bean.
-The tradition says that whoever finds the broad bean must pay for the cake, whereas the one that has found the king will be crowned king for that day.
+The tradition says that whoever finds the broad bean must pay for the cake, whereas the one who has found the king will be crowned king for that day.

 More Christmas inspiration